AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-deployment-dispatcher-on-cs.md

 >[!NOTE]
 >
-> AEM as a cloud service doesn't support dispatcher for author instance.
+> AEM as a Cloud Service doesn't support dispatcher for author instance.